DESIGN FOR ALL

 The conference aims to explore the principles and practices of inclusive design, bringing together a diverse range of speakers and experts from around the world.
 The event will feature keynote addresses, panel discussions, and presentations on various aspects of inclusive design.

-Keynote speakers include Patricia Moore from the USA, Rama Gheerawo from the UK, Jannicke Hølen & Knut Bang from Norway, Anders Berggreen from Denmark, and Jakob Rosin & Kristo-Adam Priks from Estonia, who will share their insights and experiences in promoting universal design.
+Keynote speakers include Patricia Moore from the USA, Rama Gheerawo from the UK, Jannicke Hølen & Knut Bang from Norway, Anders Berggreen from Denmark, and Jakob Rosin & Teet Kallaste from Estonia, who will share their insights and experiences in promoting universal design.

 Ilona Gurjanova will provide an introduction, setting the stage for the day's discussions.
 Following this, representatives from Estonia, Belgium, Norway, Italy, and Poland will share their perspectives on inclusive design and its impact on different communities.